-"We started talking to landscape designers and green roof companies, and they had the same problems: they wanted to be able to automate irrigation."
+“We started talking to landscape designers and green roof companies, and they had the same problems.
+They wanted remote management, they wanted to automate irrigation, and they wanted to use resources efficiently so they didn’t have to send people out to monitor the plants, see that they’re not dying, and so forth.